 Outpatient Nutrition Services

-To arrange an appointment with a registered dietitian, please contact Ridgeview Nutrition Services outpatient scheduling at (952) 442-2191, ext.
-5522.
-Most patients are referred by their physicians.
-However, you can schedule an appointment without a doctor’s order.
+To arrange an appointment with a registered dietitian, please contact Ridgeview Nutrition Services outpatient scheduling at 952-856-4099.
+Most patients are referred by their physicians and insurance generally requires a referral.
 Many health insurance plans will cover this service (contact your insurance carrier and ask about your coverage on medical nutrition therapy for the specific diagnosis, and if prior authorization is required).
 If you do not have insurance coverage, please contact Nutrition Services for fee information.

 Physicians often refer patients to one of Ridgeview’s clinical dietitians for nutrition therapy.
 Our dietitians are members of the American Dietetic Association and are accredited by the Commission on Dietetic Registration.
 These professionals have extensive scientific background in food, nutrition, biochemistry and physiology, as well as a specialty area such as diabetes education or cardiac rehabilitation.
 They promote health and disease prevention, and educate and counsel patients with conditions that may be improved with diet and lifestyle changes.